-The National Adoption Standards have been written to ensure that looked after children, birth families, prospective adopters and the general public understand what they can expect from an adoption service.
-The values below set out the important principles, which underpin both the National Adoption Standards and the Adoption - National Minimum Standards.
+The National Adoption Standards have been written to ensure that looked after children, birth families, prospective adopters, adopted adults and the general public understand what they can expect from an adoption service.
+The values below set out the important principles, which underpin the National Adoption Standards.
 Derby City fully endorses these values.